cascadiajs/2013.cascadiajs.com/data-oriented-programming_gozala.md

 **input** and transform to produce data they **output**.
-Everything that is not part of data transformation pipeline is an incidental complexity that serves as a distraction form the essence, problem we are trying solve.
+Everything that is not part of data transformation pipeline is an incidental complexity that serves as a distraction form the essence of the problem we are trying solve.

 Luckily there are viable solutions (like [FRP][]) pioneered